ClusterVMS/clustervms-ui/README.md

 HTML UI for ClusterVMS.

-Currently very basic, and only allows to view live streams.
+Currently very basic, and only allows to view live streams and continuous recording.